AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Range Indicator (RIND)
 ### Description
-The Range Indicator (RIND) was developed by Jack Weinberg and published in 1954 for the first time.
-The indicator compares the span (range) between the high and low on an intraday basis to the span (range) between the current closing price and the previous day’s closing price.
+Jack Weinberg created the Range Indicator (RIND), which was first published in 1954.
+The RIND compares the intraday span (range) between the high and low to the span (range) between the current closing price and the closing price from the day before.

 ### Interpretation
 When the span between the current close and the previous days close is bigger than the intraday span between high and low, the indicator will display a high value.
 This signals a potential trend change...